-Carolyn and I were excited at the prospect of having our work animated, however, we decided that, as a prelude to this, we should show animation that described the science project as an explanation of our subsequent art pieces – it would help to make sense of our images.
+Carolyn and I were excited at the prospect of having our work animated, however, I suggested that, as a prelude to this, we should show animation that described the science project as a concept foundation of our subsequent art pieces – it would help to make sense of our images.
 We set about discussing how this could unfold visually.
 I made several basic storyboards and finally, when ideas became more concrete, I put together a comprehensive A4 storyboard comprising 50 or so pages and a lot of research, drawing, graphic design and photocopies.
 We gave a presentation of this to Chris Fluke, Jeff Cooke and Igor to outline our plan.
 They liked our ideas and how it was shaping up.
 James was great to work with and for several months we toiled away – refining it and having the science stuff checked by our local gurus.
 We had a deadline of October 20th which was to be the first viewing of the piece in conjunction with Igor’s public lecture.

 SEEING MORE STARS & SUMMER OF SOUND

 During February, 2017, another observation run took place, this time on Swinburne campus.
 The room was referred to as the Control Room and we attended.
 As we wanted a soundscape to accompany the animation, I suggested Roger Alsop, a sound artist and lecturer in sound from the VCA may be interested.
 He came along one night to the observation and recorded the atmosphere and people such as Stuart Ryder explaining the project.
 Roger has since composed an effective mesmeric sound scape for the animation which adds ambience and an ethereal quality.

 With Igor in the Control Room at Swinburne University, 2017.
 Photo, Carl Knox.

 Time out for MONA and a Large Hadron Collider experience

 if viewing this on a phone, apologies - the image and informatin do not appear for some reason.